Amrit Sagoo; Psychotherapist/Specialist Counsellor (Trauma), MBACP Accred.

 Please just ask.
 No question is irrelevant.

 I will be here for you.
 I will stay.
-I will listen.
-I stick around.
-I am not easily scared.
-And I will want to help.
+I will listen and support you.

 Training, qualifications & experience